gorenje/millieons.org/w/cuckoo.md

 Happiness is the goal of each and everyone of us.
 Happiness takes many forms, be it emotional, financial or possessional.
 The highest form of happiness is not the spiritual nor the financial, it is the inner happiness, the inner happiness with oneself.

 Ultimate happiness can solely be reached from within oneself.
 No external influence will light the flame of eternal internal happiness.
 This simple message is the commonality that unites many if not all spiritual belief systems.
-Unfortunately not all belief systems explain how to get there nor do they wish their followers to reach this state since it would dissolve the dependency that believers have to that belief system.
+Unfortunately not all belief systems explain how to get there nor do they wish their followers to reach this state since it would dissolve the dependency that believers have on that belief system.

-The Church of Uckoo points this splendidly ironic twistification of faith out and additional does not provide a step-by-step guide for reaching inner happiness.
+The Church of Uckoo points a finger at this splendidly ironic twistification of faith and additional does not provide a step-by-step guide for reaching inner happiness.
 Not because the Church of Uckoo does not wish to share, the Church of Uckoo knows that each path, each journey is for each individual to take - on their own.
 The Church of Uckoo and its founders can only speak of their own journeys but cannot guarantee that application by others will help them on their journey.

 As lonely as this might sound, it is joyous and liberating to be your own God on your own path in your own world.
 Remember: the Church of Uckoo is solely a signpost not an accommodation on your journey.